 Besides, a pop filter also helps you to have a proper mic technique while the recommended distance from the mic is at least 10 cm.

-Back to my choice, Dragonpad USA Pop filter, no one I know have complained about it.
+Back to my choice, Dragonpad USA Pop filter, no one I know has complained about it.
 It’s super cheap and works well for my microphone.

 However, you may see some negative feedback of Dragonpad USA Pop filter out there, from people who feel hard to attach it to their microphone stand.

-In case you want another name, BC Master Pop Filter is a decent pop shield that I once tested at my friend’s studio.
+In case you want another name, Below is a decent pop shield that I once tested at my friend’s studio.